 - Preheat oven to 350 degrees Fahrenheit

-- Rinse quinoa and add to pan.
+- Rinse quinoa and add to a pot on medium heat.
 Toast for 2 minutes.

-- Add 1 cup water and bring to boil for 13-15 minutes until quinoa is cooked
+- Add 1/2 cup water and bring to boil, cover and cook for 13-15 minutes until quinoa is cooked and liquid is absorbed .

-- Remove from burner and place lid on top
+- Remove from burner and keep the lid on top.

-- Add 1/2 cup rolled oats to blender or food processor and blend into a flour.
+- Add rolled oats to blender or food processor and blend into a flour.
 Add to mixing bowl with cooked veggies.

-- Fluff quinoa with a fork and add to mixing bowl with white beans along with oat flour, flax seed, veggies, and seasonings.
+- Fluff quinoa with a fork and add to mixing bowl.
+Add white beans, flaxseed, and seasonings.

-- Using a mason jar lid, make the mixture into patties and transfer to parchment-paper-lined baking sheet.
+- Use a 1/3 measuring cup to make the patties and transfer to a lined baking sheet.

 - Bake for 20 minutes.
 Flip, and cook for an additional 10 minutes.

 To Make Pesto:

 - Add basil, parsley, and walnuts to a food processor.
 Pulse until coarsely chopped (about 8 times)